KBeno/boblica/README.md

-# firepy
+# Boblica

-Firepy is a python package for the environmental assessment of buildings based on Life Cycle Assessment (LCA)
+Boblica is a python package for the environmental assessment of buildings based on Life Cycle Assessment (LCA) You can find the [documentation here](https://boblica.readthedocs.io/).

 # Introduction